Large deviation analysis for quantum security via smoothing of Renyi entropy of order 2: Ensemble of Hash functions

 Two important examples of universal$_2$ hash function ensembles are the Toeplitz matrices (see, e.g., \cite{MNP90}), and multiplications over a finite field (see, e.g., \cite{Carter,BBCM}).
 A modified form of the Toeplitz matrices is also shown to be universal$_2$, which is given by a concatenation $(X, I)$ of the Toeplitz matrix $X$ and the identity matrix $I$ \cite{H-leaked}.
 The (modified) Toeplitz matrices are particularly useful in practice, because there exists an efficient multiplication algorithm using the fast Fourier transform algorithm with complexity $O(n\log n)$ (see, e.g., \cite{MatrixTextbook}).

-The following lemma holds for any {\it universal$_2$} function ensemble. \begin{lem}[{Renner \cite[Lemma 5.4.3]{Renner}}]\Label{Lem5} Given any joint sub-distribution $P^{A,E}$ on $\cA \times \cE$ and any normalized distribution $Q^E$ on $\cE$.
-Any universal$_2$ ensemble of hash functions $f_{\bX}$ from $\cA$ to $\{1, \ldots, M\}$ satisfies
+The following proposition holds for any {\it universal$_2$} function ensemble. \begin{proposition}[{Renner \cite[Lemma 5.4.3]{Renner}}]\Label{Lem5-q} Given any composite c-q sub-state $\rho_{A,E}$ on $\cH_A \otimes \cH_E$ and any normalized state $\sigma_E$ on $\cH_E$, any universal$_2$ ensemble of hash functions $f_{\bX}$ from $\cA$ to $\{1, \ldots, \sM\}$ satisfies

 More precisely, the inequality